MGessinger/Cascade/doc/source/jade.rst

 .. function:: Jade.deleteC(ode::acb_ode)

     The C-style struct stored in *ode* is deallocated by Cascade.
-This function is not exported because it usually doesn't need to be calles manually!
+This function is not exported because it usually doesn't need to be called manually!

 Special Equations
 -------------------